-The following Registration Schemes are recognized as valid under these Requirements for use in the subject:organizationIdentifier attribute described in Section 7.1.4.2.2.
+The following Registration Schemes are recognized as valid under these Requirements for use in the subject:organizationIdentifier attribute described in Section 7.1.4.2.2, in addition to the GOV and INT identifiers described therein.

-The country code used in the Registration Scheme identifier SHALL match that of the subject:countryName in the Certificate as specified in Section 7.1.4.2.2.
+The With the exception of the LEI and INT Registration Schemes, as specified in Section 7.1.4.2.2, if a subject: countryName is present in the Certificate the country code used in the Registration Scheme identifier SHALL match that of the subject: countryName in the Certificate as specified in Section 7.1.4.2.2.